shedskin/shedskin/README.rst

 Comparison
 ----------

-Some timings for the shedskin 'sieve' example (n=100000000) and several Python implementations/optimizers:
+Some timings for the Shedskin 'sieve' example (n=100000000) and several Python implementations/optimizers:

 ::